tstaros23/sweater_weather/README.md

    unsplash_key: {key}
    mapquest_api_key: {key}
    ```
-* Run your development server with `rails s`, to see the application in action.
+* Run your development server with `rails s`, to see the application run.